 - Using the market, foreign exchange, and financial resources as weapons to suppress human rights through economic unrestricted warfare and to force other countries to abandon moral responsibility and universal values

-- Forcing Chinese working abroad in private enterprises to steal information from developed countries
+- Forcing Chinese working in private enterprises abroad to steal information from them

 - Making hostages of China’s citizens and those of other countries

-When a branch of China’s state-run broadcaster was established in London, nearly six thousand people applied for ninety positions that required reporting news from China’s perspective.
-The CCP encountered an enviable problem: too many applicants.
-People’s eagerness to work for the CCP’s mouthpiece reflects the decline of the Western media industry and the threat that the CCP’s foreign propaganda poses to the world.
+In 2018, when the PRC’s state-run broadcaster established a branch in London, the outlet encountered an enviable problem: receiving too many job applications.
+Nearly six thousand people applied for the ninety available positions.
+People’s eagerness to work for the CCP’s mouthpiece — the jobs required reporting news from the PRC’s perspective — reflects the decline of the Western media industry and the threat that the CCP’s foreign propaganda poses to the world.

 The World’s Largest Propaganda Machine